Perkka2/EPSM/README.md

   * EverDrive N8
   * EverDrive N8 Pro
   * Other carts using EXP2, EXP6 or EXP9 to output audio
-* 3.5mm jack for Stereo output
+* Alternative 3.5mm jack for Stereo output
-  * Can output the EPSM audio on the ordinary NES outputs
-  * Can output NES audio on the EPSM 3.5mm jack
+  * EPSM Audio forwarding to the NES RCA/RF outputs are disabled when the 3.5mm jack is plugged in

 ## Tools
 * Mesen-X: Supports playback of EPSM using any mapper.